nenebird16/BVBontology/docs/schema/relationships/activity-relationships.md

 }]->(s)
 ```

-## EXECUTED (Player→Drill)
+## EXECUTED (Person:Athlete→Drill)

-Records when a player has completed a specific drill.
+Records when an athlete has completed a specific drill.

 **Properties:**
 - `timestamp`: When the drill was executed